1. Diagram of the Finnish higher education system

 |Ammattitutkinto / yrkesexamen||Vocational qualification, available in eight fields and in more than in 60 professions||All first cycle programmes|

 |Erikoisammattitutkinto / specialyrkesexamen||Vocational qualification, available in eight fields and in more than in 60 professions||All first cycle programmes|

 The completion of general upper secondary education (lukion oppimäärä/ gymnasiets lärokurs) gives eligibility to apply to a university of applied sciences.
 The document is titled “Lukion päättötodistus” / “Avgångsbetyg från gymnasiet”.

 Competence based qualifications in upper secondary vocational education (for adults)

 In order to complete a competence-based qualification, candidates must demonstrate certain skills and competence required in the profession.
-These skills are outlined in the Requirements of Competence-based Qualifications defined by the Finnish National Board of Education (Opetushallitus / Utbildningsstyrelsen).
+These skills are outlined in the Requirements of Competence-based Qualifications defined by the Finnish National Agency for Education (Opetushallitus / Utbildningsstyrelsen).
 Vocational modules are defined in collaboration with representatives of business life and are directly based on real-life work tasks.

 There are three levels of competence based qualifications:

 - Vocational qualifications which indicate competence to enter employment in the field.